 Of course, Freescape has a tendency to be a bit on the slow side on the C64, so Steven has created two flavours of the game in the download above.
 You can grab a standard version or extreme version to play.
 With the Extreme version, if you have a Super CPU, you can play the game at a much better speed.
 Or alternatively you can just turn up the speed settings in your favourite emulator.

 More instructions and details about the game and its versions can be found in the read me file in the above download.
+A new download added has a number of new enhanced versions for Super CPU, Ultimate 64 and fast emulation.
+Also a version with music by Richard Bayliss.

 It’s been fantastic to see Steven’s game saved, and a shame it never quite made one of the covermounts.
 Here’s to more salvaging of 3DCK games!